New Grading Model Overview- Updated

 Something important changed in the world

-For a long time, schools measured student learning using quizzes, tests, worksheets, and written assignments.
-That worked well when the only way to complete an assignment was to actually do the work yourself.
+For a long time, schools measured learning using quizzes, tests, worksheets, and written assignments.
+That worked well when the only way to finish an assignment was to actually do the work yourself.

 But today, AI tools like ChatGPT are free and easy for anyone to use.
 A student can type a question into one of these tools and get back a finished essay, a completed worksheet, or even quiz answers — in seconds.
 The problem is that a teacher looking at that work often cannot tell whether the student wrote it or an AI did.

-This means grades based only on submitted work can no longer be trusted to tell the full story of what a student actually knows.
+This means grades based only on submitted work can no longer be trusted to show what a student actually knows.

 "The real question is no longer whether the work got done.
 It is whether the student actually learned anything."